zhrexx/fe/doc/impl.md

   will not work correctly on systems of other endianness
 * Proper tailcalls are not implemented — `while` can be used for iterating over lists
-* Strings are null-terminated and therefor not binary safe
+* Strings are null-terminated and therefore not binary safe